Creation of new businesses driven by technical innovation

 Goals and Progress

-- *The DX Certification system is an initiative implemented under the Act on Partial Revision of the Act on Facilitation of Information Processing, which came into force on May 15, 2020.
-In line with the guidelines set by the Japanese government that present to companies ideal approaches for making use of strategic systems in their business management and for creating such systems, an authority certifies companies engaging in outstanding efforts, if companies eligible for certification file a request accordingly.
-Under the DX Certification system, beyond being poised to promote digital transformation, it is important that companies have taken measures related to the fundamental items of management goals, strategies, performance, KPIs, and governance systems that are defined in the digital governance code compiled by METI in November 2020.
+The DX Certification system is an initiative implemented under the Act on Partial Revision of the Act on Facilitation of Information Processing, which came into force on May 15, 2020.
+In line with the guidelines set by the Japanese government that present to companies ideal approaches for making use of strategic systems in their business management and for creating such systems, METI certifies companies engaging in outstanding efforts, if companies eligible for certification file a request accordingly.
+Under the DX Certification system, companies are expected to comply with basic items related to management and business model formulation, strategic development of and revisions to digital transformation processes, growth indicator definition, and stakeholder engagement as defined in Digital Governance Code 3.0, which was put forth by METI in June 2024.
+Tokyo Century has already taken measures toward addressing these items, and such preparations for digital transformation are thought to have been a factor behind its receipt of certification.
+Moreover, the Company was recognized as a DX-certified operator under this program in March 2021. - *2Noteworthy DX Companies

 Initiative Example